Regional Measure 4

 5. How would this money be used in Oakland?

-The City of Oakland will use the bond money according to BAHFA guidance and in alignment with the Housing and Community Development Department's 2023-27 Strategic Plan.
-If passed, the majority of funds will be dedicated to building new affordable homes, especially for people experiencing homelessness.
+Had RM4 passed, the City of Oakland would have used the bond money according to BAHFA guidance and in alignment with the Housing and Community Development Department's 2023-27 Strategic Plan.
+The majority of funds would have been dedicated to building new affordable homes, especially for people experiencing homelessness.
 The next priority will be to preserve existing affordable homes and ensure they are affordable long-term.
 Oakland HCD aims to continue building off the success of its Homekey/Rapid Response Homeless Housing (R2H2) projects that have already facilitated hundreds of housing placements.

 6. How much will it cost from a property owner's perspective?

-Property owners will pay based on their assessed value as shown on their property tax bill.
-For every $100,000 of assessed value, property owners are expected to pay $12 each year for a $10 billion bond, or $24 each year for a $20 billion bond.
-For example, if a property is assessed at $500,000, the owner will pay about $60 per year for a $10 billion bond or $120 per year for a $20 billion bond.
+Had RM4 passed, property owners would have paid based on their assessed value (not market value) as shown on their property tax bill.
+For every $100,000 of assessed value, property owners would have been expected to pay $24 each year for the $20 billion bond.
+For example, if a property is assessed at $500,000, the owner would have paid about $120 per year.

 7. Who will move into the newly built housing?